-In a later stage, you may want to take on more responsibilities and stand on your own.
-This is awesome but, rather than start here, go here after you have a self-sustaining program.
-Let us help guide you towards the process of becoming self-sufficient.
+During your automation journey, you may want to take on more responsibilities from different areas and stand on your own.
+But before moving on to more crucial tasks, you have to make sure that you have a self-sustaining automation program that can perform tasks efficiently.
+Let us now help you in the process of becoming self-sufficient.

 Self-sufficiency ≠ maximum value

 Timeline to automation COE scale

-One manufacturer trained a smart developer.
-He tried to automate shipping revenue recognition – valuable automation to be certain.
+Use case example: A manufacturer trained a smart developer.
+He tried to automate shipping revenue recognition- valuable automation to be certain.
 While logical, his design and configuration choices complicated his work.
 He couldn’t finish it despite months of effort.
 We got the automation running quickly, preventing credibility damage to the young program.

-They lost six months of value, equating to negative 400% ROI for the decision to build versus buy.
+They lost six months of value, equating to a negative ROI of 400% for the decision to build versus buy.
 The program was a net profit drain and looked like a costly distraction to leadership.
 In contrast, an expert partner would have made this project look effortless.
 They also could have delivered many automations at once to create a self-sustaining program.

-As program leader, there are three critical things to get right:
+As a program leader, there are three critical things to get right:

 - Backlog: Your automation candidate list for making the investment case and setting management expectations.
 It is the oil that keeps the program engine running.

 - Robot-way: This design approach results in better, more resilient and valuable automations.
 It helps you assemble fragments into high-value automations.

-Each of these plus supporting your team are challenges that we address.
-Backstop is a long-running service.
+we support your team and address these challenges with Backstop, our long-running service.
 We get to know you and your business so that we can give fast informed answers tailored to your needs.
-Backstop helps you keep delivering more value at a steady pace.
+Backstop helps you deliver more value at a steady pace.

-Every new developer needs leading practices mentoring and support during their first automations.
-Our training and mentoring builds confidence and creates productive contributors in your team.
-For developers, we offer Co-pilot support and developer helpers for the commonly required functionality.
+Every new developer needs professional mentoring and support during their first automations.
+Our training and mentoring programs build confidence and create productive contributors for your team.
+For developers, we offer Co-pilot support and developer helpers for the commonly required functionalities.